replikativ/datahike-dynamodb/README.md

 backend.
 It is therefore optimal to store small databases that need to be updated and read quickly.

 ## Configuration
 Please read the [Datahike configuration docs](https://github.com/replikativ/datahike/blob/master/doc/config.md) on how to configure your backend.
-Details about the backend configuration can be found in [konserve-dynamodb](https://github.com/replikativ/konserve-dynamodb).A sample configuration is
+Details about the backend configuration can be found in [konserve-dynamodb](https://github.com/replikativ/konserve-dynamodb).
+Set your `AWS_ACCESS_KEY` and `AWS_SECRET_ACCESS_KEY` environment variables.
+A sample configuration for `create-database`, `connect` and `delete-database` is (you can optionally pass the keys in the config, but this is only recommended for development and testing):
-`create-database`, `connect` and `delete-database`:
 ```clojure
 {:store {:backend :dynamodb
          :table "my-datahike-db"